pygame/pygame/docs/reST/c_api/rwobject.rst

    Return true if *rw* is a Python file-like object wrapper returned by :c:func:`pgRWops_FromObject` or :c:func:`pgRWops_FromFileObject`.

-.. c:function:: char* pgRWops_GetFileExtension(SDL_RWops *rw)
+.. c:function:: char* pgRWops_GetFileExtension()

-   Return a string that contains the file extension of the original file loaded into the SDL_RWops object, or NULL if the SDL_RWops object comes from a file object.
+   Returns the last file extension seen by pgRWops_FromObject, or NULL, if the last loaded RWop did not have a file extension. (i.e. if it was a a file object or the extension couldn't be saved).

 .. c:function:: int pgRWops_ReleaseObject(SDL_RWops *context)